 What is Final Class in Java?

-But before directly jumping to the final class let’s first understand about final keyword and how it is relevant to the final class in java.
+But before directly jumping to the final class let’s first understand about the final keyword and how it is relevant to the final class in Java.

-In Java, the "final" keyword is used to describe entities that can only be assigned only once and should not change again.
-The final keyword is used to restrict the user.
+In Java, the "final" keyword is used to indicate that a variable, method, or class can only be assigned a value once and cannot be changed thereafter.
+The final keyword is used to limit access and modification by the user.
 It can be used in any context such as final variable, final class, or final method, but here in this article, we will be using this final keyword in the context of the class.

 When we use the final keyword in front of the class to make it a final class then we will not be able to extend that final class.